-Taxi fares can be baffling.
-We explain how fares are made up, how to read the meter, your rights as a passenger, and what you can expect from the driver.
+We explain how taxis can charge, how to read the meter on metered rides, your rights as a passenger and what you can expect from the driver.

 This is the cost of getting into the cab.
 You're up for this charge before the cab even leaves the kerb.